prantlf/grunt-accessibility-html-reporter/README.md

 ## Release History

+ * 2018-02-19   v2.0.0   Change the HTML format to look like Koa11y reports
+ * 2018-02-19   v1.0.0   Change column numbers from zero-based to one-based
  * 2017-11-25   v0.1.1   Support Node.js < 7
  * 2017-11-25   v0.1.0   Converted to a pure reporter module; the Grunt task moved to grunt-accessibility-html-report-converter